-The Network Nebraska-Education Participation Fee fund account has just received UNCSN's 4th quarter project invoice for expenses through 5/31/2014.
-Only Equipment Maintenance and Software Maintenance are running over budget, but a positive variance in excess of \$80,000 is expected.
+The Network Nebraska-Education Participation Fee fund account received UNCSN's 4th quarter project invoice for expenses through 5/31/2014.
+Only Equipment Maintenance and Software Maintenance ran over budget, but a positive variance in excess of \$80,000 is for the year.
+A total estimated positive variance of \$320,000 has been accumulated toward the future core router upgrade expected in 2017.

-Project: roject: Nebraska Statewide Radio System Contact: Mike Jeffres
+Project: atewide Rad lic Safety Wire Contact: Mike Je ffres

-(formerly Public Safety Wireless)

-Start Date 06/01/2009 Orig.
-Completion Date 09/30/2013 Revised Co mpletion Date
+Start Date 06, /01/2009 Orig.
+Completion n Date 09/30/2 2013 Revised l Completion Date

-July May March February November September
+Septem ber July May March February November

-Overall Status
+Overall Status 5

 Schedule

 Budget

 Scope

-The Nebraska Statewide Radio System project is to establish a modern public safety communications system for state agencies.
+Scope Project Description The Nebraska Statewide Radio System project is to establish a modern public safety communications system for state agencies.
 To improve coverage over 95% of the state, superior voice quality, and improved reliability, and to consolidate the state onto a common P25 digital radio standard.
 Project Estimate: \$11,038,000 (\$10,158,000 has been expended)

 Comments

+September u pdate:

-July update: System acceptance and project closeout in process.
+System acceptance and project closeout in process.